PPL-IIITA/ppl-assignment-ObliviousChild/README.md

 * 12 girls
 * unique random string names
 * 4 of each type
+* maintenance cost between 50 to 450
+* iq between 100 to 200
+* attractiveness between 1 to 9

 ##### Boys.txt
 * 50 boys
 * unique random string names
+* budget between 50 to 450
+* iq between 100 to 200
+* attractiveness between 1 to 9
+* attractiveness required <= own attractiveness + 2

 #### Documentation